COVID-19 & Health Services

 Health Services is currently reaching out to students who have not communicated their COVID-19 vaccination card for verification.
 Please do not resubmit your information if it has already been submitted.

-Haverford College has partnered with Genetworx to implement mandatory COVID testing for Fall 2021 arrival.
+Haverford College has partnered with Genetworx to implement COVID testing.

 All students who are being tested during any Genterworx testing window must sign up for a testing slot on the app.
 If you have additional questions about Genetworx or the Aura application, you will be instructed to email Genetworx in their introductory email.